DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 * The MiniPC shall occupy no larger than a 6x6 in. space to fit in the machine

-* The MiniPC will provide an ethernet port to communicate with the PLC
+* The MiniPC will provide an ethernet port to communicate with the PLC through a USB NIC (network interface card)

-* Shall include a USB Hub to provide enough ports for modules
+* The MiniPC shall include a USB Hub to provide enough ports for modules like the UI system

-* Shall include a port to connect to the UI system

 ## Schematic